isabella232/Edge-Enterprise-pr.it-it/edgeenterprise/microsoft-edge-policies.md

   #### <a name="supported-versions"></a>Versioni supportate:

-  - In Windows da 93 o versioni successive
+  - In Windows e macOS dalla versione 93 o successiva

   #### <a name="description"></a>Descrizione